 I like to think my taste is sophisticated, but I will never stop loving glitter and Lisa Frank.

 Oh, hell yes.
 I even bedazzled my headphones.
 [Elizabeth showed them to me and I can confirm that they are awesome.
 She was wearing them when we talked.]
-That way, when I work on jobs in-office as a storyboard artist - they make me feel glam (and since usually I'm the only girl - it prevents the boys from borrowing them by accident.)
+That way, when I work on jobs in-office as a storyboard artist, they make me feel glam (and since usually I'm the only girl, it prevents the boys from borrowing them by accident.)

-Everything is better when it's bedazzled.
+Everything's better when it's bedazzled.

 No film can have too much glitter and blood.